-GRESB is an organization that reviews ESG data, scores and benchmarks on the real estate and infrastructure industries.
-The GRESB score is an overall measure of ESG performance, including commitment, disclosure, and implementation.
-Our ESG goals include reductions in Scope 1, 2 and 3 greenhouse gas emissions, reductions in waste and water, progress on inclusion and diversity initiatives, improvement in our score measuring associate engagement and satisfaction, and increases in our annual community philanthropic investments.
+GRESB is an organization that reviews CR data, scores and benchmarks on the real estate and infrastructure industries.
+The GRESB score is an overall measure of CR performance, including commitment, disclosure, and implementation.
+Our CR goals include reductions in Scope 1, 2 and 3 greenhouse gas emissions, reductions in waste and water, improvement in our score measuring associate engagement and satisfaction, and increases in our annual community philanthropic investments.

-For 2023, GRESB assigned AvalonBay a score of 83 (out of a possible 100).
-We believe this score reflects our continued progress on our science-based targets and our public commitment to a low-carbon and renewable energy future.
-AVB maintains its commitment to energy efficiency, increased renewable energy production, and leveraging a third-party environmental certification to support the development of communities that align with our long term environmental goals, among other factors.
+For 2024, our GRESB Standing Investment score (after a downward adjustment of three points for a data contribution error) was 80 (out of a possible 100).
+We believe this score reflects our continued progress on our emissions reduction targets and our public commitment to a low-carbon and renewable energy future.
+AVB maintains its commitment to energy efficiency, increased renewable energy production, and leveraging third-party environmental certification to support the development of communities that align with our long-term environmental goals, among other factors.

+% of Target

-Performance Measure Weight Threshold Target Мах % of Target Payout
+Performance Measure Weight Threshold Target Max Payout

-Actual: 33
+Actual: 80

-GRESB 7.5% \sim 125.0%
+GRESB 7.5% Y 100.0%

 68 80 92